pratik2146/github-final-project/README.md

 ## Features

 - Easy to use
-- Calculates simple interest quickly
+- Calculates simple interest
-- Takes principal, rate, and time as inputs
+- Takes principal amount, rate of interest, and time period as inputs